owncloud/web/docs/extension-system/_index.md

 #### Extension Points

 There are standardized components and places where extensions are being used automatically.
 The following are the ones that are currently provided by the ownCloud Web runtime or the `files` app.
-If you decide to develop an extension which fulfills the type and allows the extensionPointId of the respective extension point, your extension will be used automatically.
+If you decide to develop an extension which fulfills the type and registers itself for the extensionPointId of the respective extension point, your extension will be used automatically.

-1. Left Sidebar for Navigation
+1. Left Sidebar for Navigation.
+ExtensionPointId `app.${appName}.navItems` (dynamically created for each app).
+Mounts extensions of type `sidebarNav`.
-2. Any file(s) context (files app, viewer apps, editor apps)
+2. Files app
    1. Right sidebar.
 ExtensionPointId `app.files.sidebar`.
 Mounts extensions of type `sidebarPanel`.
-3. Files app
+Used in any file(s) context (files app, file viewer apps, file editor apps)
-   1. Folder views for regular folders.
+   2. Folder views for regular folders.
 ExtensionPointId `app.files.folder-views.folder`.
+Mounts extensions of type `folderView`.
-   2. Folder views for the project spaces overview.
+   3. Folder views for the project spaces overview.
 ExtensionPointId `app.files.folder-views.project-spaces`.
+Mounts extensions of type `folderView`.
-   3. Folder views for the favorites page.
+   4. Folder views for the favorites page.
 ExtensionPointId `app.files.folder-views.favorites`.
+Mounts extensions of type `folderView`.
-   4. Right click context menu.
+   5. Right click context menu.
 ExtensionPointId `app.files.context-actions`.
+Mounts extensions of type `action`.
-   5. Batch actions in the app bar above file lists.
+   6. Batch actions in the app bar above file lists.
 ExtensionPointId `app.files.batch-actions`.
+Mounts extensions of type `action`.
-   6. Upload menu.
+   7. Upload menu.
 ExtensionPointId `app.files.upload-menu`.
+Mounts extensions of type `action`.
-   7. Quick actions.
+   8. Quick actions.
 ExtensionPointId `app.files.quick-actions`.
-4. Search results in the search app
+Mounts extensions of type `action`.
-5. Global progress bar for the global loading state.
+3. Global progress bar for the global loading state.
 ExtensionPointId `app.runtime.global-progress-bar`.
 Mounts a single extensions of type `customComponent`.
+If multiple exist, the user can choose via the account page.

 #### User Preferences for Extensions